nyarotoyi/simple-linear-regression-car-price-prediction-model/README.md

 ## Conclusion

 Despite the challenges encountered in building an accurate car price prediction model, this project serves as a valuable learning experience in data preprocessing, feature engineering, model selection, and evaluation.
 By addressing the limitations and incorporating feedback from evaluation results, we can work towards building a more robust and reliable model for car price prediction.
+More details on the model building and specific challenges are highlighted on the ipynb file.